abs87438/uga-mist-group2-project2/README.md

 Different vehicle types operate differently on city streets.
 Identifying which types are involved in the most crashes helps highlight where safety efforts should be focused.

 2. Supports Targeted Safety Policies:
-If certain vehicle types-such as SUVs or delivery trucks-appear disproportionately in collisions, city agencies can respond with vehicle-specific policies.
+If certain vehicle types, such as SUVs or delivery trucks, appear disproportionately in collisions, city agencies can respond with vehicle-specific policies.
 For example, stricter commercial vehicle regulations, improved loading zones, or redesigned intersections for large vehicles.

 3. Reflects Shifts in NYC Transportation Trends:
 The rise of rideshare vehicles, increased home-delivery traffic, and growing SUV ownership all influence crash patterns.